zompi2/cppcorosample/README.md

 * `final_suspend` - can return:
     * `suspend_never` - the function will not be suspended at the end of the function.
 The coroutine will be destroyed right after the function has finished.
     * `suspend_always` - the function will be suspended at the end.
 You must call `destroy()` function on the handle manually.
 Only with this setting you can check if the coroutine has finished by using the `done()` function on the handle.
-> `initial_suspend` and `final_suspend` are the most important functions here, as they can control when the coroutine can be safely destroyed.
+    > Note: `initial_suspend` and `final_suspend` are one of the most important functions here, as they can control when the coroutine can be safely destroyed.
 We will utilize these functions later in more advanced coroutines.
 * `return_void` - this function is called when the `co_return` is used.
 The `co_return` is called by default when the function reaches the end.
 * `unhandled_exception` - used to catch any exception.
-To get more details about the extepction use `std::current_exception()` function.
+To get more details about the catched extepction use `std::current_exception()` function.

 ## Using the coroutine
 Ok, we have a very simple coroutine defined, but how do we use it?
-In our example we can see a function, which returns our coroutine handle, the `CoroHandle`.
+In our example we have a function, which returns our coroutine handle, the `CoroHandle`.
 It uses `co_await` keyword to suspend it's execution.
 In the `main` program we call this function and gets the `handle` to it.
-Later, we can use the `resume()` function of that handle to resume the suspended coroutine.
+Later, we can use the `resume()` function on that handle to resume the suspended coroutine.
 And that's all!

 [Back to index](#index)